tlswg/tls13-spec/draft-ietf-tls-tls13.md

 of the connection, unless some other fatal alert has been transmitted.
 The other party MUST respond with a "close_notify" alert of its own and close down the connection immediately, discarding any pending writes.
-The initiator of the close need not wait for the responding "close_notify" alert before closing the read side of the connection.
+The initiator of the close MUST NOT wait for the responding "close_notify" alert before closing the read side of the connection.

 If the application protocol using TLS provides that any data may be carried